Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Experiment

 \section{Experiment}

-In Experiment 1, the robustness of the CE extracted by the proposed method was verified using simulated data; in Experiment 2, it was applied to real data, and its practicality was discussed.
+In Experiment 1, the robustness of the CE extracted by the proposed method was verified using simulated data; in Experiment 2, the proposed method was compared against established CE baselines to contextualise its performance; in Experiment 3, it was applied to real data and its applicability was discussed.